Artificial intelligence industry in China: Government goals

 According to national guidance on developing China's high-tech industrial development zones by the Ministry of Science and Technology, there are fourteen cities and one county selected as an experimental development zone.
 Zhejiang and Guangdong provinces have the most AI innovation in experimental areas.
 However, the focus of AI R&D varied depending on cities and local industrial development and ecosystem.
 For instance, Suzhou, a city with a longstanding strong manufacturing industry, heavily focuses on automation and AI infrastructure while Wuhan focuses more on AI implementations and the education sector.

-Recent Chinese achievements in the field demonstrate China's potential to realize its goals for AI development.
-In 2015, China's leading AI company, Baidu, created AI software capable of surpassing human levels of language recognition, almost a year in advance of Microsoft, the nearest U.S. competitor.
+In connection with universities, tech firms, and national ministries, Shenzhen and Hangzhou each co-founded generative AI labs.

 In 2016 and 2017, Chinese teams won the top prize at the Large Scale Visual Recognition Challenge, an international competition for computer vision systems.
-Many of these systems are now being integrated into China's domestic surveillance network and Social Credit System, which aims to monitor, and based on social behavior, "grade" every Chinese citizen by 2021.
+Many of these systems are now being integrated into China's domestic surveillance network.

-In China, the majority of peer-reviewed AI publications are associated with academia, which made up approximately 95.4% of the total number in 2019 which is similar to the European Union.
 Interdisciplinary collaborations play an essential role in China's AI R&D, including academic-corporate collaboration, public-private collaborations, and international collaborations and projects with corporate-government partnerships are the most common.
-The government incentivizes firms' technological innovation through policies, funding, and national endorsements.
-As the history section mentioned showed, China's central government released a series of policy frameworks and guidance with the embedded goal of being the global AI leader.
-As for AI publications, China is ranked Top three worldwide following the United States and the European Union for the total number of peer-reviewed AI publications that are produced under a corporate-academic partnership between 2015 and 2019.
+China ranked in the top three worldwide following the United States and the European Union for the total number of peer-reviewed AI publications that are produced under a corporate-academic partnership between 2015 and 2019.
 Besides, according to an AI index report, China surpassed the U.S. in 2020 in the total number of global AI-related journal citations.
-In terms of AI-related R&D, China-based peer-reviewed AI paper is mainly sponsored by the government.
+In terms of AI-related R&D, China-based peer-reviewed AI papers are mainly sponsored by the government.
+In May 2021, China's Beijing Academy of Artificial Intelligence released the world's largest pre-trained language model (WuDao).

-Industrial Impacts
+As of 2023, 47% of the world's top AI researchers had completed their undergraduate studies in China.

+According to academic Angela Huyue Zhang, publishing in 2024, while the Chinese government has been proactive in regulating AI services and imposing obligations on AI companies, the overall approach to its regulation is loose and demonstrates a pro-growth policy favorable to China's AI industry.
+In July 2024, the government opened its first algorithm registration center in Beijing.

+In 2025, The Washington Post reported that China has surpassed the United States in the release of publicly available "open" artificial intelligence model.

+Population

+China's large population generates a massive amount of accessible data for companies and researchers, which offers a crucial advantage in the race of big data.
+As of 2024, China has the world's largest number of internet users, generating huge amounts of data for machine learning and AI applications.